 Scrutiny by antitrust regulators apparently spooked Walgreens Boots Alliance Inc. (NASDAQ:WBAC) and Rite Aid Corp.
-(NYSE:RADB) out of their planned $9.4 billion merger.
+(NYSE:RADA) out of their planned $9.4 billion merger.
 Instead, Walgreens has agreed to buy half of Rite Aid’s stores.

 The new deal will cost Walgreens $5.18 billion in cash.
 Investors in both companies were generally not surprised, especially after learning that Rite Aid had received feedback from the Federal Trade Commission indicating the merger would not have been approved.